tensorflow/tfjs/DEVELOPMENT.md

 - SECURITY (security changes)

 These tags correspond to GitHub labels which are automatically prepended to your PR description.
-Please add the appropriate labels so your PR.
+Please add the appropriate labels to your PR.

 A typical commit may look something like: